tobifalk/cloe/README.md

 For more details on how this is done, have a look at the Makefiles in the repository root.

+If you experience timeout issues waiting for Conan Center, the reason is likely the boost dependency's hundreds of binary packages.
+You can then slightly increase Conan's timeout configuration like so:

+    export CONAN_REQUEST_TIMEOUT=320

 ### Running Cloe

 Since Cloe is made up of many packages, running the Cloe engine directly is